All Articles

 Les Blancs by Lorraine Hansberry, Robert Nemiroff (US/UK)

 Named Best American Play of 1970, Les Blancs prophetically confronts the hope and tragedy of Africa in revolution.
-The setting is a white Christian mission in a colony about to explode.
-The time is that hour of reckoning when no one the guilty nor the innocent can evade the consequences of white colonialism and imperatives of black liberation.
-Tshembe Matoseh, the English educated son of a chief, has come home to bury his father.
+At a white Christian mission in a colony about to explode, Tshembe Matoseh, the English-educated son of a chief, has come home to bury his father.
 He finds his teenage brother a near-alcoholic and his older brother a priest and traitor to his people.
-Forswearing politics and wanting only to return to his wife and child in England, Tshembe is drawn into the conflict symbolized by a woman dancer, the powerful Spirit of Africa who pursues him.
+Forswearing politics and wanting only to return to his wife and child in England, Tshembe is drawn into the conflict, symbolized by a woman dancer, the powerful Spirit of Africa who pursues him.

 “Master Harold”…and the Boys by Athol Fugard (US/UK)